longlife52/project_resume_long_lisa/README.md

 I used an easy jQuery plugin called [Flip.](https://nnattawat.github.io/flip/) It did not work from the .min.js file.
 However, it did work with the link for the code.

+Here's a quick resource for [growing a hover effect.](http://www.webdesignerdepot.com/2014/05/8-simple-css3-transitions-that-will-wow-your-users/)

 []()

 ## Deductions